xikaioliver/CLI_CSV_Tool/README.md

 You can also just run the tool without parameters.<br/>
 　　java cli_csv_tool.Main <br/>

-Note: If there are any spacings in a parameter, you need to put it in the "".
+Note: If there are any spacings in a parameter, you need to surround it with the "".
+Otherwise, it will be recoginized as two columns instead of one.
 Under this condition, please do not use make run. <br/>
 For example, java cli_csv_tool.Main input-data.csv "GW_g__ FieldWB" EarsHvst_ears_plot <br/>
 Spacings befor, after or between parameters are not strictly limited. <br/>